Gijinkstra/EstimationTheoryNotebooks/meta/TeachingPlan.md

 ## Coursework Assignments

-- Submit Python notebooks at the end of each week (10%)
+- Submit Python notebooks at the end of each week (formative)
-- Project (will need at least EKF) + interview (90%)
+- Project (will need at least EKF) + interview

 ## Assessment Plan

-- Coursework to be released on Week 3 (2 March) or earlier
+- Coursework to be released around 2/3
-- Deadline: 20 April
+- Planned Deadline: 20 April
 - Interviews: 21-24 April